 Below is our guide on how to use Pollen & Hive beeswax wraps.
 For additional information on shipping, refunds and privacy, please read our Store Policies.

 What are Pollen & Hive Beeswax Wraps for?

 Our beeswax wraps are the kind substitutes to plastic cling film.
 We say kind because they can help lessen plastic waste that end up in our landfills, surroundings and oceans.
 Our wraps can also be "refreshed" after frequent use, giving them and the resources in them a second life for as long as possible.
 This helps counter today's norm of businesses intentionally creating a limited shelf life to products and creating a throwaway culture.

 Use our beeswax wraps as you would a plastic wrap— cover bowls, jars, trays, etc. or use them as food storage; They're great wrappers for bread, cookies, sandwiches, vegetables, fruits, etc.

 As soon as you get accustomed to them, you'll also find that the uses are as varied as your imagination— you just have to be familiar with the general principle on how to care for them.
 Follow us on Instagram, TikTok and Facebook for more tips and tricks!

 This varies from person to person.
 Below is a general overview, but don't be limited by these!

-- Small (8"x8"): for half slices of fruits and vegetables, small bowls, jars, glasses, etc.
+- Small (8"x8"): for half slices of fruits and vegetables; and as toppers for small jars, glasses, bottles, etc.

-Extra Large (14"x14"): for huge square pans, casseroles, loaves, flower bouquets
+Extra Large (14"x14"): for huge square pans, casseroles, loaves; for creating flower bouquets